 I’ve always had a soft spot for Florence, ever since I lived there for a summer in college while studying the Italian language.
-I have fond though at this point hazy memories of mornings in class, afternoons wandering the streets or heading up to Fiesole, and weekends exploring other cities.
+I have fond (though at this point hazy) memories of mornings in class, afternoons wandering the streets or heading up to Fiesole, and weekends exploring other parts of Italy.

 But since that was a veeerrrry long time ago, I never got around to writing a Florence guide.
 However, I finally got to spend some quality time in the city recently and decided I needed to remedy that!
 So below I’ve outlined my tips for what to do in Florence on your first visit (particularly a short one), and some tips on how to get there, where to eat, and more!

 You might also like: 11 of My Best Tips for ANY Trip

 I absolutely love Florence (or Firenze, as it’s called in Italy)!
 While it’s not even in the top-five biggest cities in Italy, once upon a time it was a BIG DEAL.

 It was the center of trade and finance in medieval Europe, and the amount of history and culture here is enough for any enthusiast—according to UNESCO, nearly one-third of the world’s art treasure resides in Florence, which is just insane.

 The city has been home over the centuries to people like Leonardo da Vinci, Galileo, Dante Alighieri, Florence Nightingale, Amerigo Vespuci (the explorer), and many more.
 It’s the birthplace of the Italian language, led the way for Europe in things like paved streets, and was the cradle of the Renaissance.

 While today it can sometimes feel packed with tourists, Florence is still a completely charming city that you can’t miss.
 All you have to do is duck down an alley off the main drag to feel like time has stood still for centuries.